[Updated 11/2/2012: Includes 2.90 Fenix Firmware updates that address some of major issues I've touched on.]

-Thoughts as a running watch:
+As a running watch:

 While the Fenix makes for an impressive outdoor and hiking watch, it ultimately makes for a poor running watch.
 The watch was put together by the ‘Outdoor’ team within Garmin, which is the team that historically has focused on handheld devices such as the Oregon, Montana and similar products.
 These devices targeted folks hiking and exploring the wilderness – with only barely passing functionality for those taking part in sports with the devices.

 The lack of running focus (or cycling for that matter) is apparent across the Fenix.
 If you’re a previous and/or current Garmin Forerunner user, you’ll likely find the watch frustrating to use while running.
 For example, here’s a short list of areas that runners will find (or won’t find):